 Speed limits on ‘green sign’ motorways are 120 kilometres per hour, with 100 kilometres an hour the limit on dual carriageways.
 Drivers travelling through residential areas though must be aware that the limit there is just 30 kilometres an hour, and 50 kilometres an hour in most towns and villages.

 If you are crossing from France into Switzerland, then you will need to purchase a ‘Vignette’ from Customs.
-This sticker is compulsory for all motorway driving in Switzerland.
+This sticker is compulsory for all motorway driving here.

 There are also tolls to look out for, as well as the differences between French and Swiss roads if you are crossing the border to ski resorts such as Chamonix.

 One thing which is well worth remembering about travelling around the city of Geneva is that it is often easier to take a tram or a bus when in the city itself.
 This can often make getting to the major landmarks easier, though you will, of course, need your car to get to the main ski locations.